-Browsing 20 - 30 results of 116 programs for category - Popular Culture
+Browsing 20 - 30 results of 117 programs for category - Popular Culture

+At our last After Dark in our current home, the theme was Mars!
+On display the museum has a full-scale model of the Mars rover Curiosity, which arrived on the red planet Sunday, August 5.
+At After Dark, we had Martians, robots, and extraterrestrials in the crowd!
+There were Martian themed lectures, a live webcast, and activities like the Egg Drop, where visitors practiced landing a homemade Rover safely onto the ground.
+Red skies at night offer fun and delight.
 As part of the weekend of celebrations in honor of the Golden Gate Bridge's 75th Anniversary, Mickey Hart and the Mickey Hart Band closed the festivities with a free concert.
 The show opened with Mickey playing a dynamic model of the Golden Gate Bridge created by the Exploratorium and sonified by Exploratorium exhibit developers in collaboration with Mickey Hart.
 "Rat Creek is a broken tale, that trickles under the plastic welcome mats of a mobile home community..."
 In this special "b-side" edition of Driven, we continue our exploration of the work of Adam Ansell and the Gray Area Theater Ensemble.
 As the debut performance of "Rat Creek" nears, the actors are abuzz with joy and anxiety.
 When the actors finally enter the stage, Adam's work is done, and the play takes on a life of its own.
 Theater director Adam Ansell has developed a unique way of working during the 20 years that he's been running the Gray Area Ensemble in San Francisco.
 The doors are open to anyone who wants to participate, from experienced performers to those who have no experience in the arts.
 This uncommon group of ever-changing collaborators creates spellbinding, gorgeously dystopic theatrical spectacles which are both fantastical and very real.
 In this show, we enjoy a peek into the joyful and chaotic creation process of the "Rat Creek", The Gray Area Ensemble's latest work, which will be presented to the public at the Exit Theatre in San Francisco January 11-15th 2012.

 A news clip by NBC on the Exploratorium's move to Pier 15 Emmitt Watson is a fixture at the Neptune Society Columbarium, where he has worked for over 25 years.
 In this show, we trace his journey from handyman to pacifier-of-hearts to the many people who inurn their loved ones in this unusual and magnificent place.
 Some may spend their golden years in the La-Z-Boy, but 86-year-old Walt Schneebeli and his pals, the "old goats" of the Dolphin Club of San Francisco, find peace of mind by swimming in the salty, chilly San Francisco bay.
 Tsering Wangmo Dhompa is a poet who collects inspiration from the everyday--walking in the city, looking at people, listening to language--as well as from her imagination and memory.
 In this show we explore her process and product.
 Butoh masters Hiroko and Koichi Tamano discuss their rich practice of performing, teaching, and living Butoh that has spanned more than 40 years.
 Join us for a preview of Oaxacan artisans that will be visiting the Exploratorium this summer as part of Colorfest!
-Scott Weaver has spent the last 35 years painstakingly constructing a replica of the city of San Francisco made of toothpicks!
-Not only that, but it is also a marble run, allowing ping-pong balls to take various tours through the city.
-His artwork will be on display in the Tinkering Studio at the Exploratorium until June 19th.